• Latest

 In other words, insulin is a hormone that helps the body process sugar.
 It is made in the pancreas and released into the bloodstream when blood sugar levels rise.
 Insulin helps the body use glucose for energy or store it for future use.

-Costus Igneus, commonly known as insulin plant, is a perennial herb used to treat diabetes for centuries.
-The plant belongs to the family Costaceae and herbaceous plant.
+Costus Igneus, commonly known as the insulin plant, is a perennial herb used to treat diabetes for centuries.
+The plant belongs to the family Costaceae and is an herbaceous plant.

 Costus igneus Nak (syn.
 Costus pictus D. Don, Costus mexicanus or Costus congenitus), also known as fiery costus, step ladder, spiral flag, or insulin plant.
 Insulin plant is native to South and Central America.
-With over 150 species, Costus is the largest in the family and is predominantly found in tropical regions.
+With over 150 species, Costus is the family’s largest and is predominantly found in tropical regions.

 It was not too long ago introduced to India as a herbal treatment for diabetes, hence the name ‘insulin plant.’
-Insulin plant in India is frequently cultivated in South Indian gardens as a decorative plant and grows wild in many locations in India.
+The insulin plant in India is frequently cultivated in South Indian gardens as a decorative plant and grows wild in many locations in India.

 In India, it is used to manage diabetes, and it is known that people with diabetes should consume one to two leaves of insulin plant daily to maintain normal blood glucose levels.
 The tribal inhabitants of Kolli hills in Namakkal district, Tamil Nadu, India, were reported to use C. igneus leaves to treat diabetes effectively.

 The plant has long been used in Ayurveda to treat diabetes.
-The leaves of the insulin plant are rich in a compound called gurmarin, which is thought to have anti-diabetic properties.
+The insulin plant leaves are rich in a compound called gurmarin, which is thought to have anti-diabetic properties.

 Insulin plants can now be found in many tropical and subtropical regions worldwide.